-If you have done any research into the Small Business Administration’s loan programs, you may have had a hard time understanding the mountain of information about the different offerings.
+If you have done any research into the Small Business Administration’s (SBA) loan programs, you may have had a hard time understanding the mountain of information about the different offerings.
 We will put two of the most popular—the SBA 7(a) vs. 504—against one another to help you find which works best for your needs.

 Both the SBA 7(a) and 504 loan programs are initiatives by the Small Business Administration to open access to affordable funding for small businesses.
-Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantees on portions of these loans to mitigate the risk lenders take on when working with small businesses.
+Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantys on portions of these loans to mitigate the risk lenders take on when working with small businesses.

-- Fall under SBA size standards
+- Fall under SBA size standards for small businesses

 - Have invested personal equity into the business